upenn-airfoundry/kair-repo/README.md

 # kair-repo

 These are the building blocks for the KAIR project.
 You will need to update `.env` to match your configuration and we expect a PostgreSQL / TimescaleDB engine accessible via port 5432, with pgvectorscale.
+You can do this with the following [Docker container](https://github.com/timescale/pgvectorscale?tab=readme-ov-file#using-a-pre-built-docker-container).

+The SQL in [create_db.sql](create_db.sql) generates a sample user and creates basic relations.

+## Conceptual Framework

+The main backbone of the project is a simple graph representation of **entities** (nodes) and **associations** (edges).
+Entities include various properties and come from a closed set of types (enum).
+They are expected to have an *embedding*.

+Edges can be explicitly encoded (with support, including *negative support* saying they should not exist); but implicitly one could have an edge between any two entities -- by looking at the distance between the entities' *embeddings*.
+Explicit edges can be labeled from an open set of types (arbitrary strings).

 ## Key Objectives